Bara, Scania: Community facilities

 In Bara there are grocery stores and fast food, health and cultural services in the form of a dentist, health centre and library, as well as a bank, an ICA store and estate agents.

 Bara has two primary schools (Spångholmsskolan and Baraskolan) and four pre-schools.
 Spångholmskolan is currently undergoing renovation, and so are two of the four pre-schools.

 In October 2009, the idea of expanding and renewing central Bara began to take shape under the project name "New Bara."
 In short, the idea consists of "investments in housing, a completely new cityscape, commercial premises, services, new infrastructure and spectacular leisure attractions.
 In December 2010, a new multi-sports hall (Kuben) was inaugurated as part of this project, it is mainly used for sports or afterschool activities.
 Since then, 60 rental apartments have been built in the so-called "New Bara" and a total of over 1000 rental and residential apartments and villas are planned.
 On 14 February 2011 construction began on a new school in Bara.
 The name has not yet been determined.

-South of Bara lies a PGA golfcourse.
+South of Bara lies a PGA golf course.
 It was introduced by Annika Sörenstam on 12 June 2009.